-A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them using private IP addresses.
+A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them using private IPv4 addresses or IPv6 addresses.
 Instances in either VPC can communicate with each other as if they are within the same network.
 You can create a VPC peering connection between your own VPCs, or with a VPC in another AWS account.
 In both cases, the VPCs must be in the same region.

 AWS uses the existing infrastructure of a VPC to create a VPC peering connection; it is neither a gateway nor a VPN connection, and does not rely on a separate piece of physical hardware.
 There is no single point of failure for communication or a bandwidth bottleneck.